 The demand for a separate state of Gorkhaland (West-Bengal) has been simmering for the past few decades now and its cause lies in the fight for distinct identity between the Nepali speaking population and the Bengali speaking population of West Bengal.

-Gorkhaland-Understanding its origin, Geography and Demography
+Gorkhaland- Origin, Geography and Demography

 - Gorkhaland is mainly composed of the Nepali-speaking people of Darjeeling, Kalimpong, Kurseong and other hilly districts of West-Bengal.
 The people belonging to these areas have ethical, cultural and language differences with the Bengali community of West-Bengal.